Vent Free Wall Mounted Gas Combustion Space Heaters

 Important Safety Information

-window opened slightly, an unvented heater will burn essentially the same air over
+keep a window opened slightly, an unvented heater will burn essentially the

-with an oxygen depletion sensor (ODS).
-These devices sound an alarm when the
+equipped with an oxygen depletion sensor (ODS).
+These devices sound an

 An oxygen depletion sensor should not be confused with a carbon monoxide

-any other furnace.
+just like any other furnace.
 If your gas wall heater is vented, venting pipes

 should also be inspected.
-Vents that are blocked, separated or corroded can result in the
+Vents that are blocked, separated or corroded can

 Carbon dioxide can also be produced if the heater is not properly set up and